AstraDev0/AstraDev0/README.md

 ## About Me

-I'm Matthis, a third-year student at EPITECH, passionate about computer science since the age of 14.
+I'm Matthis, a third-year student at EPITECH, passionate about computer science.
 I have developed diverse expertise in several key areas and am always seeking new technological challenges.

 - 🔭 Currently working on: Athena
 - 🌱 Currently learning: Artificial Intelligence